These 10 principles have helped us tremendously in building an effective remote work culture.September 1, 2021

 Furthermore, we dedicated several Slack channels to spreading love.
 In #proud-moments, we share encouraging messages and compliments that we receive from our customers.
 In #kudos, team members can show gratitude to each other—because of their help, their accomplishment or just because.

-A remote work company culture isn’t built in a day and definitely comes with its challenges.
-While there is no one-size-fits-all formula for remote-work success, we’ve found that these 7 principles have helped us tremendously.
+Working from home culture isn’t built in a day and definitely comes with its challenges.
+While there is no one-size-fits-all formula for remote-work success, we’ve found that these 10 principles have helped build a virtual culture where employees feel appreciated.

 Clear company values, daily communication and a conscious effort to engage people make a remote team thrive.
 You’ll soon discover that motivated people who feel part of a connected team will make work happen without anyone needing to manage them.
 Trust your employees, you won’t be disappointed!